 Why You Will Love This Recipe

-- The tomato gravy is aromatic with soft and melt-in-the-mouth paneer pieces.
+- The tomato gravy is thickened naturally with besan (no cashews).

 Ingredients and Notes